-In the first attempt of writing the End Semester Examination of a course if a student fails, He / She can retains the existing CAM and proceeds to write the supplementary exams / End Semester Examinations as and when they are conducted otherwise if a student wish to re-earn the Continuous Assessment Marks (CAM), He / She has to reregister by paying the prescribed fee for the course when it is offered next in the subsequent academic year.
+In the first attempt of writing the End Semester Examination of a course if a student fails, he/she can retains the existing Continuous Assessment Marks (CAM) earned in his/her first attempt and proceeds to write the supplementary exams / End Semester Examinations as and when they are conducted.
+Otherwise, if a student wishes to re-earn Continuous Assessment Marks (CAM), he/she has to re-register by paying the prescribed fee for the course when it is offered next in the subsequent academic year.
 The existing CAM will get nullified.
-The student has to reearn the CAM by taking-up all the internal tests, assignments and presentation as per the norms of regulations.
+The student has to re-earn the CAM by taking-up all the internal tests, assignments and presentation as per the norms of regulations.